andrewjmead/wpsites/README.md

 # Getting started

+Please open an issue if you run into any issues with the software or with this guide.
+I can't test the project on every setup, so I rely on your bug reports to make sure WPSites works on a wide range of machines.

 ### Installing

 You're gonna want to install WPSites as a global composer package.
 This will give you access to the `wpsites` command from anywhere on your machine.